Her Campus Logo Her Campus Logo

 CU Boulder '26

 Chloe is a sophomore at CU Boulder, and she is thrilled to serve as an editor for CU's chapter of Her Campus.
 Chloe enjoys writing about the music industry, local events, political activism, and all different types of media.
 Chloe is majoring in Molecular, Cellular, and Developmental Biology.
 She was a member of her high school yearbook team and has loved writing for as long as she can remember.
-In her free time, Chloe's favorite things are singing, hiking, listening to music, and getting boba.
-She also does a cappella in her free time!
+In her free time, Chloe's absolute favorite things are singing, hiking, listening to music, and getting boba.
+She also loves to sing with her friends in On That Note a cappella group!